mohamed-sallam/awb-android-prototype/doc/README.en.md

 > The soul is like a baby, if you neglect him, he will grow in love with breastfeeding, and if you wean him, he will be weaned

-One of the ways of weaning that baby is self-control by pre-commitment strategy, the most famous example of it is the story [Ulysses and the Sirens](https://en.wikipedia.org/wiki/Ulysses_and_the_Sirens_(Waterhouse)); Therefore, the application contracts with you a contract of self-control for a period that you specify and applications you choose, and upon the expiration of that period, you can use all the applications installed on your phone.
+Then one of the ways of weaning that baby is self-control by pre-commitment strategy, the most famous example of it is the story [Ulysses and the Sirens](https://en.wikipedia.org/wiki/Ulysses_and_the_Sirens_(Waterhouse)); Therefore, Awb contracts with you a contract of self-control for a period that you specify and applications you choose, and upon the expiration of that period, you can use all the applications installed on your phone Normally.

 ### Features